Algorithms in Limited Data Tomography

 Directed by Todd Quinto

-Calculus plus some knowledge of MATLAB or a high-level computer language are needed for these projects.
+An understanding of calculus plus some knowledge of Matlab or a high-level computer language are needed for these projects.

 - L. Borg, J. Frikel, J. S. Jørgensen, and E. T. Quinto.
 Analyzing reconstruction artifacts from arbitrary incomplete X-ray CT data.
 SIAM J. Imaging Sci., 11(4):2786–2814, 2018.

 - J. Frikel and E. T. Quinto.
 Artifacts in incomplete data tomography with applications to photoacoustic tomography and sonar.
 SIAM J. Appl.
 Math., 75(2):703–725, 2015.

 - E. T. Quinto.
 Artifacts and Visible Singularities in Limited Data Tomography.
 Sensing and Imaging, 18, 2017. http://rdcu.be/oRYJ.

 - J. W. Webber, E. T. Quinto, and E. L. Miller.
 A joint reconstruction and lambda tomography regularization technique for energy-resolved x-ray imaging.
 Inverse Problems, 36(7):074002, july 2020.